Monday, May 18, 2015

 Most couldn’t possibly know, because they haven’t lived through.

-So just be quiet; don’t speak a word.
+So just be quiet and don’t speak a word.

 This journey is reserved for a chosen few.